tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

        > For the purposes of the Java programming language memory model, a single write to a non-volatile `long` or `double` value is treated as two separate writes: one to each 32-bit half.
 This can result in a situation where a thread sees the first 32 bits of a 64-bit value from one write, and the second 32 bits from another write.
    - also `synchronized` — changes visible before a variable is unlocked

-1. `java.util.concurrent.atomic` — use efficient machine-level instructions to guarantee atomicity without using locks
+1. `java.util.concurrent.atomic` package — use efficient machine-level instructions to guarantee atomicity without using locks
    - optimistic update — `compareAndSet` method, or use lambda like `accumulateAndGet` method
      ```java
      public static AtomicLong largest = new AtomicLong();